DallanL/ns_db_diff-checker/README.md

-compares the tables of 2 netsapiens nodes and prints out important-ish differences between entries/missing entries
+compares the tables of a list of netsapiens nodes and prints out important-ish differences between entries/missing entries

 ### INSTALL